 2014, the positive trap was reset on April 1 and checked every two weeks from spring

 into the late fall.
 This trap was taken

 down on December 2, 2014.
 Eighteen WTB were collected.
 To try to

 determine the extent of the WTB infestation, 12 pheromone baited traps were

 deployed near the initial positive trap.
 Thirteen traps in total were deployed in Fair Hill NRMA.
-Only the original positive trap is positive
+Statewide, 43 pheromone baited traps were deployed in 2014.
+Only the original positive trap was positive

 2014.
 These logs were black walnut

 branches about 1.5 inches in diameter and 12 inches in length and baited